-From a full turn, position comes back 3 full revolutions.
+From a full turn, the position comes back 3 full revolutions.
 This will be the center.
 The clock spring needs to have 3 full left or right turns available.
 Otherwise, the clock spring will get damaged shortly after it is installed.

 SRS Light and Steering Angle Sensor Calibration

 After you replace the clock spring, you may need to use an OBD-II scanner to clear the airbag codes or carry out the steering angle sensor (SAS) calibration.
 A generic OBD2 scanner will not help much, but you can use scanners such as Launch Creader, Foxwell, or YOUCANIC Full System Scanner to carry out these procedures.

 Owners of the Honda Accord, Pilot, Civic, Fit, CR-V, Odyssey, Jazz, City, Prelude, and Amaze will also find this guide helpful.

 Can I drive with a broken clock spring?

 While you can drive a Honda with a broken clock spring, you are at risk because the driver’s airbag may not deploy in case of an accident.
 Some functions, such as stability control and ABS, may be disabled as well.

 Can I fix my broken Honda clock spring?

 Repairing broken clock springs is extremely difficult.
 New and used clock springs are very cheap.